tuttlelm/pyHXExpress/README.md

 <br>

 ##### New to python and Jupyter?
 If you are brand new to python and Jupyter Notebook, there are many guides out there to help you get started.
-I highly recommend an online course put together by the RCSB that is avialble online: [Python Scripting for Biochemistry & Molecular Biology](https://pdb101.rcsb.org/train/training-events/python)
+I highly recommend course put together by the RCSB that is avialble online: [Python Scripting for Biochemistry & Molecular Biology](https://pdb101.rcsb.org/train/training-events/python)

 A common way to use Jupyter Notebook is as installed through Anaconda, where you then work in a web browser tab.
 This is fine.
 Personally, I strongly prefer working in [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) which is going to be more similar to an RStudio environment if you have any experience there.